Biden and Senate Democrats set to close out historic 2 years in judicial confirmations, pledging more - KESQ

 Beyond the overall numbers, the nominees selected by Biden and shepherded through the chamber by Schumer, a New York Democrat, and Senate Judiciary Committee Chairman Richard Durbin of Illinois, also reflect a commitment to rethink the profile of those considered for the high-profile positions.

-Biden’s confirmations include more judges with experience as public defenders than all prior presidents combined, according to the White House.
+Biden’s confirmed circuit court judges, which hold an outsized importance given the court’s role as both the second highest in the land and as a springboard for potential Supreme Court nominees, hold more experience as public defenders than all prior presidents combined, according to the White House.

 The composition of Biden’s nominations has skewed heavily toward people of color and that’s reflected in the confirmations, making up 67% of the group that has passed Senate muster up to this point.